Table of Contents In this article

 FAQs

 Cash-back credit cards offer cardholders rewards on their spending in the form of statement credits or cash.
 A statement credit is a reduction in the amount due to the credit card company on your monthly bill.
-Note that rewards are not always available the month you earn them -- they are usually applied to your balance by credit card issuers after one or two billing cycles.
+Note that rewards aren’t always available the month you earn them -- they are usually applied to your balance by credit card issuers after one or two billing cycles.

 The redemption process for cash-back credit cards is either automatic or very simple.
 Some cards automatically apply cash rewards to your statement balance each month.
 Others require you to log in and redeem available rewards points for statement credits.
 Most points don’t expire, but you will lose them if you close the account before redeeming them.